Google's Search Monopoly Was Built on a Deal. AI is Rewriting It

 Generative Engine Optimisation (GEO) is the practice of making content easy for AI‑mediated search experiences to find, understand, trust, and route people back to.
 It overlaps heavily with SEO, but puts greater emphasis on clear answers, strong source signals, and content that remains useful when search journeys are conversational rather than keyword‑led.

 Below you will find a subset of articles from my blog specifically about Generative Engine Optimisation and more general technical SEO for JavaScript applications.
-This is a topic I have worked with for many years, although it has not been one I have written about often.
-There are seven articles collected here so far, which you can see and read below.
+This is an area I have worked with for many years, and it has been a regular subject in my writing.
+There are nine articles collected together for you below.

-The AI content collapse makes cheap publishing less valuable, shifting durable content strategy toward proof, authorship, structure, trust, and expertise.
+The AI content collapse makes cheap publishing less valuable, shifting durable content strategy towards proof, authorship, structure, trust, and expertise.

 Technical GEO for websites, covering indexing, renderability, entity clarity, structured data, and crawl paths without inventing an AI‑only markup layer.